Initial ACNPC-AG Certification

 - Five hundred (500) supervised clinical hours in all roles of the adult-gerontology ACNP within the graduate program.

-- All clinical hours must be focused on the care of acutely ill adult-gerontology patients (young adults, older adults and the frail elderly).
+- All clinical hours must be focused on the care of acutely ill adult-gerontology patients (young adults, older adults and frail elderly).

 - Supervised clinical experience is directly related to the knowledge and all role components of the adult-gerontology ACNP.